CamWeil/MATH4610/softwaremanual/nmabserr.md

    **Description/Purpose:** This routine will absolute error between a machine precision number, x, and an "exact" value, y.

    **Input:** There are inputs needed for x and y.
+These inputs are prompted for at the beginning of the routine.

-   **Output:** This routine returns a double value of the absolute error e<sub>abs</sub> = |x - y|.
+   **Output:** This routine returns the absolute error, e<sub>abs</sub> = |x - y|.

-   **Usage/Example:** The routine defines two float variables, eps and preveps, in which the value of the machine epsilon is found using the loop:
+   **Usage/Example:** The routine defines a double variable, abserr, which is defined as:

-        while((1+eps) != 1){
-            preveps = eps;
-            eps /= 2;
-        }

-   This defines the smallest number of eps such that 1 + eps is not equal to 1, which is then copied into preveps during each iteration. eps is divided by 2 in order to determine when the difference between 1 and the approximation is 0 in single precision, such that preveps is used as the output for the final machine epsilon when the approximation fails.
-This procedure is then repeated using double variables instead of float variables, and the output that each respective loop gives (in the author's case) is:

-        Machine Epsilon (float) is : 1.19209e-07
-        Machine Epsilon (double) is : 2.22045e-16
-        Program ended with exit code: 0
+        abserr = fabs(x - y);

+   This is simply used to calculate the magnitude of difference between the inputted values of x and y.

    **Implementation/Code:** The following is the code for nmabserr.cpp: